moldovancsaba/work.direct/LEARNINGS.md

 6. **Component Design**: Balancing flexibility with integration requirements

 This implementation demonstrates advanced SVG manipulation, mathematical precision, and React optimization techniques for creating engaging game components.

 ---

+### Find Red (Get Shorty) — Client-authoritative MVP decisions (v1.20.1)

+- What: We generate round packs on the client to achieve instant UX.
+Server records each pick for analytics with minimal validation.
+- Why: Speed-to-market and simplicity; server-authoritative RNG can be layered later using deterministic PRNG keyed by (gameId+sessionId+round).
+- Reuse: We reused StarsHexa flip animation patterns (200ms, preserve-3d) to keep interactions consistent and fast.
+- Admin: Minimal settings now; color pickers and full edit planned via dedicated subform.
+Shorty label defaults to “Shorty”.
+- Scoreboard: Mapped to redsFound/targetReds; rounds used also tracked via HUD.

+---